 Being prepared means lowering your chances of bad situations happening and being ready to handle them when they do.
-Being a rational prepper means preparing based on what emergencies are most likely.
+Being a rational prepper means preparing based on which emergencies you’re most likely to face.

-Even though it’s easy to think about the zombie fantasies, you are much more likely to face personal financial hardship in your life than a huge SHTF collapse event where cash is worthless and you’re bartering bullets for bread.
+Even though it’s easy to think about zombie fantasies, you’re much more likely to face personal financial hardship than a huge SHTF collapse event, where cash is worthless and you’re bartering bullets for bread.

-Economic hardship and a general sense of things going in the wrong direction (both personal and at a larger economic level) represent one of the biggest reasons why people are preppers.
+Personal economic hardship, and a general sense of things going in the wrong direction (both personal and at a larger economic level), represent two of the biggest reasons why people are preppers.
 Money is usually the #1 or #2 most popular answer given when researchers ask people what causes them the most pain in life.

 Some shocking facts about America, “the wealthiest country in the world”: